-Iran-backed PMF group in Iraq laments US airstrike 'losses'
+Iran-backed Popular Mobilisation Forces group in Iraq laments 'losses' from US airstrikes

 Iraq's Hashd Al-Shaabi or Popular Mobilisation Forces paramilitary alliance said on Monday that US airstrikes had "resulted in the martyrdom of a group of heroic fighters" near the Syria border and threatened revenge.